Billy Tauzin: Lobbyist

 In January 2005, the day after his term in Congress ended, he began work as the head of the Pharmaceutical Research and Manufacturers of America (PhRMA). a powerful trade group for pharmaceutical companies.
 Tauzin was hired at a salary outsiders estimated at $2 million a year.
 Five years later, he announced his retirement from the association (as of the end of June 2010).

 Two months before resigning as chair of the U.S. House Committee on Energy and Commerce, which oversees the drug industry, Tauzin had played a key role in shepherding through Congress the Medicare Prescription Drug Bill.
 Democrats said that the bill was "a give-away to the drugmakers" because it prohibited the government from negotiating lower drug prices and bans the importation of identical cheaper drugs from Canada and elsewhere.

 The Veterans Affairs agency, which can negotiate drug prices, pays much less than Medicare.
-The bill was passed in an unusual congressional session at 3 a.m. under heavy pressure from the drug companies.
+The bill was passed in an unusual congressional session at 3 a.m. under strong pressure from the drug companies.

 As head of PhRMA, Tauzin was a key figure in 2009 health care reform negotiations that produced pharmaceutical industry support for White House and Senate efforts.

 Tauzin received $11.6 million from PhRMA in 2010, making him the highest-paid health law lobbyist.
 Since 2005, Tauzin has been on the Board of Directors at LHC Group.